jtalks-org/pochta/README.md

 Project has been just started.
 Justification: other public services (like Mailtrap) started to cost money which is bad for open source.

 ####Requirements
-- Should be a working SMPT server that can receive mails from applications.
+- Should be a working SMTP server that can receive mails from applications.
 - Should produce a `war` or `jar` file
 - Inboxes can be set in the configuration of the app (config depends on the binary type).
 Inbox has a name & password and a secret token.
 - When mail is sent with username/password, Pochta should receive the message and save it (in memory or on disk).